glouppe/info8002-large-scale-data-systems/lecture2.md

 ---

-class: smaller
+class: middle

-# Perfect detector: implementation

 .center[![](figures/lec2/pfd-impl.png)]

 ---

-class: smaller
+class: middle

-# Correctness
+## Correctness

 We assume a synchronous system:
 - The transmission delay is bounded by some known constant.